volumio/docs/docs/00_User_Manual/03_Stream_audio_to_volumio.md

 ### From Android
 * In this case too, all the sound going to your usual speakers will be redirected to a DLNA or AirPlay stream
-* Uusually, your device must be rooted in order to allow the app to capture the audio from the Android system
+* Usually, your device must be rooted in order to allow the app to capture the audio from the Android system
 * Several apps are compatible, including [AllConnect](https://play.google.com/store/apps/details?id=com.tuxera.streambels), [AirAudio](https://play.google.com/store/apps/details?id=eu.airaudio), [AllStream](https://play.google.com/store/apps/details?id=com.kineticgamestudios.airtunes.android) or [BubbleUPnP+Xposed](https://play.google.com/store/apps/details?id=com.bubblesoft.android.bubbleupnp).

 ## Trouble Shooting